fdbresearch/FBENCH/data/imdb/readme.md

 # IMDB dataset

 Database with information about movies and people involved in their production.
 Original data along with licensing information can be found [on the IMDB website](https://www.imdb.com/interfaces/).
 The website also includes a description of the dataset.
-The folder includes a shell-script "get_data.sh" which downloads the data from the IMDB website and runs the conversion script described below.
+The folder includes a python script "prepare.py", which converts the data from the IMDB website into a normalised form that can be used with FBENCH (see section [Relations](#Relations) below).

 ## Data Overview